 - 1 cup icing sugar icing sugar is also known as confectioner's sugar

 - ½ teaspoon orange flower water or orange extract

-- 1 - 2 tablespoons orange juice (squeezed from the orange you took the zest from)
+- 1 - 2 tablespoons orange or lemon juice use juice squeezed from the orange or lemon you took the zest from

 - Preheat the oven to 350°F (175°C or °160°C for fan ovens).

 - Grease and flour or line an 8½ x 4¼ x 2½ inch loaf pan.

 - Sift the flour, baking powder and salt into a medium bowl.
 Set aside.

 - In a large bowl, whisk together the yogurt, sugar, eggs, orange zest and orange flower water.

 - Add the dry ingredients to the wet ingredients a bit at a time, whisking between additions.